Mask Guidance – Updated June 15th, 2022

 Continue to advise vaccinated passengers to get their boosters scheduled.
 For most countries instituting vaccine validity windows, 9-months has been the standard, but we are seeing exemptions to that.
 If the 9-month window remains the standard, those who got their last jab in April 2021 or earlier are due now if they want to maintain their maximum travel flexibility.
 However, Israel, which recently reopened, is requiring a 6-month window.
 Saudi Arabia has an 8-month window.
 The European Commission is expected to issue recommendations on vaccine validity for travel by early February.

-93 total infections, with 73 recovered and returned to work.
+116 total infections, with 116 recovered and returned to work.
+No new infections since February Airport Manager’s Meeting.

 US to Mandate Vaccines for All Foreign Arrivals